ManagedKube/playground/pickleball/wall-ball-app/README.md

 * Try the better camera?

 * Find an HSV thing that will look at an image and give it the blur ball?

+* This guy says that the huff transform isnt so greate at tracking a fast ball but that can be fixed with an eliptical transform: https://www.youtube.com/watch?v=RaCwLrKuS1w

+  I think it has something to do with when we blur and put it to grey scale and the ball is far away, it doesnt see it?
+    * But it tracks it when it is slow....

+* Another idea is to try to just track the ball color and not the ball itself?